AleksanderKlap/sandbox-embedded-linux/README.md

 Programs are run for now manualy via ssh using scripts embedded to docker image.

 Code is compiled with buildroot toolchain gcc from build output.

+### UPDATE:

+- push to main activate GitHub Action - the environment runs docker container from mentioned earlier image, gets the buildroot toolchain for gcc, compiles and uplodes binaries to the container, and run sample unit & cukinia tests -> providing files with results.